Carpso/CarpsoApp/README.md

     *   Ensure **Maps JavaScript API** AND **Places API** are **ENABLED**.
 If these are not enabled, you might encounter `ApiNotActivatedMapError`.

 4.  **Credentials & API Key Creation:**
     *   Go to "APIs & Services" > "Credentials".
 Create or use an existing API key.
-If the key is missing entirely in your `.env` file, you'll see `MissingKeyMapError`.
+If the key is missing entirely in your `.env.local` or `.env` file, you'll see `MissingKeyMapError`.

 5.  **API Key Restrictions (CRITICAL for Security & Functionality):**
     *   **Application restrictions:** Select "HTTP referrers (web sites)".